MultiCraft/repixture/mods/rp_mobs/API.md

 ### `on_activate` functions

-These are functions to be used in the `on_activate` handler to initialize certain subsystems, like tasks or physics.
+These are functions to be used in the `on_activate` handler to initialize certain subsystems, like tasks.

 Calling `rp_mobs.restore_state` in `on_activate` is a requirement, but everything else is optional depending on your needs.

-For example, you can choose to *not* call `rp_mobs.init_physics` if your mob does not need the physics subsystem.

 #### `rp_mobs.restore_state(mob, staticdata)`

 This will restore the mob's state data from the given `staticdata` in `on_activate`.

 This *must* be called in `on_activate`.

-#### `rp_mobs.init_physics(mob)`

-Initialize and enable the mob physics system for mob `mob`.
-This is supposed to go into `on_activate` of the entity definition.
-This function **must** be called before any other physics-related function.

 #### `rp_mobs.init_tasks(mob)`